 Children lead all programs, so each day can vary greatly and may include collaborative group projects like creating obstacle courses, holding mayoral elections, putting on plays, or exploring math manipulates.
 Individual creative activities are encouraged as well, including sewing, reading, and art.
 Events unfold organically and opportunities to develop communication skills abound.

-Maker Workshop (Optional)
+Making and Exploring Workshop (Optional)

 *$50 one time materials fee

 1:00 Making and Exploring Workshop (for ages 8-10)

 2:45 Clean Up